 Celebrating History

-The Gold Hill School and its surrounding community have a rich history.
-As the name indicates, the town of Gold Hill has it origins in the early gold mining days of Colorado.
-In January of 1859, gold was discovered in Gold Run Creek very near the center of present day Gold Hill.
-This discovery was one of handful of gold strikes that occurred in Colorado that year and was part of Colorado’s first gold rush.
-By the summer of 1859 the population of Gold Hill is estimated to have been between three and five thousand.
+The Gold Hill School and its surrounding community have a rich and storied history.
+As the name suggests, the town of Gold Hill traces its origins to the early gold mining days of Colorado.
+In January 1859, gold was discovered in Gold Run Creek, near what is now the heart of Gold Hill.
+This discovery was one of several gold strikes in Colorado that year and marked the beginning of the state’s first gold rush.
+By the summer of 1859, Gold Hill’s population is estimated to have ranged from three to five thousand people.

 150